 You'll enjoy an included lunch along the way before stopping again at the Catalonian coastal city of Tarragona for an included tour.
 Tarragona was first founded as a Roman settlement and soon prospered as a vital port city.
 Much of the original Roman construction still stands today, as you'll discover on a tour of the city's archaeological sites (collectively hailed by UNESCO as a World Heritage Site).
 You'll visit the Praetorium, an imposing ancient tower that in the middle ages was converted into a Royal Palace for the Kings of Aragon, as well as the well-preserved Roman Circus, where horse and chariot races were held.
 Then explore the amphitheater, which in later centuries became the site of a Christian church.

-After your tour, continue your transfer to Barcelona, where you'll arrive this evening to check into your hotel and enjoy an included dinner.
+After your tour, continue your transfer to Barcelona, where you'll arrive this evening to check into your hotel.
+Dinner is on your own tonight.

 You'll start your discoveries here with a panoramic tour of the city, beginning with the wooded slopes of Montjuic Hill, which hosts Castell de Montjuic, a 17th-century fortress.
 Scattered along the hillside are buildings from the 1992 Olympic Games, including Santiago Calatrava's Olympic Needle.
 Then continue to the city's scenic waterfront, a modernized, trendy district with shops and pedestrian walkways that still retains much of its old medieval charm.
-Next, you'll drive along the Passeig de Gracia, an upscale boulevard which showcases some prime examples of Barcelona's Catalan modernist architecture, a standing legacy of the late 19th and early 20th century cultural movement to assert an independent Catalan national identity.
-The architectural style is characterized by unconventional, asymmetrical, borderline chaotic, yet visually striking designs.
+Next, you'll drive along the Passeig de Gracia, an upscale boulevard which showcases some prime examples of Barcelona's Catalan modernist architecture, a standing legacy of the late 19th- and early 20th-century cultural movement to assert an independent Catalan national identity.
+The architectural style, spearheaded by the brilliant architect Antoni Gaudi, is characterized by unconventional, asymmetrical, borderline chaotic, yet visually striking designs.
+You'll enjoy an included lunch during your exploration.

 After your tour, you have the rest of the afternoon to make your own discoveries.
-Lunch and dinner are on your own today.
+Dinner is on your own tonight.

 Today you have the opportunity to explore Barcelona on your own.
 You might choose to wander through the winding alleyways of Barcelona’s old city center, or Barri Gotic (Gothic Quarter), which offers visitors a glimpse of medieval Barcelona.
 Some of the structures in this charming section of the city date as far back as the first Roman settlements of Barcelona.
 Today, centurions and garrisons have been replaced by quaint antique shops, hidden courtyards, and strolling street musicians.